 March 6, 1836, the Alamo fell after 13 days of fighting.

 March 6, 1933, President Franklin D. Roosevelt proclaimed a “Bank Holiday” to stop panic withdrawals and the possible collapse of the American banking system.

-March 11, 1941 the Lend-Lease Act began.
-Allowing allies to receive ships, planes, guns, ammunition, machines, raw materials, training and repair services, food and clothing.
-“We must be the great arsenal of democracy,” President Roosevelt declared.
+March 11, 1941 “We must be the great arsenal of democracy,” President Roosevelt declared and the Lend-Lease Program began.
+Allowing allies to receive ships, planes, guns, ammunition, machines, raw materials, training and repair services, food, and clothing.

-March 28, 1979 at the Three Mile Island nuclear power plant near Harrisburg, Pennsylvania, uranium core in the reactor overheated due to the failure of a pump.
+March 28, 1979, at the Three Mile Island nuclear power plant near Harrisburg, Pennsylvania, the uranium core in the reactor overheated due to the failure of a pump.
 A pressure relief valve then stuck causing the water level to plummet, threatening a meltdown.